 Watch out for a sudden spike in your unsubscribe rate.
 This may reflect mismatched expectations between what you promised your recipients and what they received.
-It may be time to restrategize your email marketing.
+If you see a spike, it may be time to restrategize your email marketing.

 Before we send marketing emails for our clients at 9 Clouds, we take careful steps to exclude contacts for whom we know the message is not relevant.
 This results in a lower unsubscribe rate and facilitates a positive relationship between our clients and their customers.

 Finally, bounce rate measures the number of emails sent compared to the number of emails delivered.
 There are two main types of bounces: hard and soft.

 A hard bounce often indicates a permanent error, such as a nonexistent email address.
 Many email clients will exclude these contacts from future email sends.
 If yours doesn’t, you should manually remove them in order to protect your sender reputation.
 (You don’t want to end up in the spam folder, after all!)